katwang05/pb-human-wgs-workflow-snakemake/Tutorial.md

 mkdir smrtcells/ready/<sample_id>

-# put one or more unaligned PacBio HiFi reads files in the correct sample directory with a symlink
+# add one or more unaligned PacBio HiFi reads files in the correct sample directory with a symlink
 ln -s /path/to/HiFi/BAM/or/FASTQ/<hifi_reads_filename> smrtcells/ready/<sample_id>/
 ```